3sowdagar/Client_server_app/README.md

 ## Server Setup

-Ensure that the server script (`server.py`) is properly configured.
-This script will start a FastAPI application that waits for image uploads and performs the table data extraction task.
+The server script (`server.py`) will start a FastAPI application that waits for image uploads and performs the table data extraction task.

 ## Client Interaction